Ghazni Minarets: Bahram Shah Minaret

 Bahram Shah minaret in 1839, with cylindrical top half.

 Remaining basis of Bahram Shah's minaret in Ghazni, in 2011.

 The minaret, inspired by the minaret of his father Mas'ud III, used to be more than 44 meters tall until the top half crumbled following an earthquake in 1902.

-Bahram Shah's minaret was inspired by the minaret of his father, and built a few decades later (he ruled between 1117 and 1152), but is stylistically simpler.
-Specifically, the minaret uses a smaller variety of techniques than his father’s minaret and has inscribed panels of brick-bond patterns that cover the majority of its surface.
-On these panels are terracotta inlays, and their upper and lower friezes are confined to the inscribed panels as well as the friezes that separate the brick bond panels on each face of the minaret.
-The upper and lower friezes contain complex plaiting.
-Included among these architectural designs are numerous geometric shapes with intersecting lines, medallion details, and lines of kufic script, all of which are created through relief carving techniques.
-At the top of the minaret, there is also a pointed roof made of tin that was placed following the toppling of the structure’s upper portion during the earthquake.
+Bahram Shah's minaret was inspired by the minaret of his father, Mas'ud III, and was built a few decades later, but is stylistically simpler.
+The minaret itself is cylindrical and stands vertically.
+It uses a fewer variety of techniques than his father’s minaret does and has inscribed brick bond panels that cover the majority of its surface.
+On these inscribed panels are terracotta inlays and upper and lower friezes of complex plaiting.
+There are also friezes that separate the inscribed brick bond panels on each face of the minaret.
+Included among these architectural designs are numerous geometric shapes with intersecting lines, medallion details, and lines of Kufic script, all of which are created through the use of relief carving techniques.

+At the top of the minaret, there is a pointed roof made of tin that was placed following the toppling of the structure’s upper portion during an earthquake in 1902.
+As a result of the earthquake, the structure now stands at approximately 20 meters in height, but it had previously exceeded 44 meters in height.

-It is not known what prompted the building of Barāhm Shāh’s minaret; however, given his relative lack of military and political success, it was likely built in an attempt to emulate his father or for self-glorification.
+It is not known what prompted the building of Bahram Shah’s minaret; however, given his relative lack of military and political success, it was likely built in an attempt to emulate his father or for self-glorification.

 Bahram Shah minaret in 1839, with cylindrical top half (fallen in 1902).

 Bahram Shah's minaret as seen in 2001.

 Remaining basis of Bahram Shah's minaret in Ghazni.